FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/IDSN-new-logo.png" width = "300">
 </center>

-# Final Project
+::page{title="Final Project"}

 ## Objectives

 In this lab, you will:

 - Build and deploy a simple health application
 - Autoscale the Health application using Horizontal Pod Autoscaler
 - Perform Rolling Updates and Rollbacks

-# Project Overview

-## Health application
+::page{title="Project Overview"}

 Health application is a simple web application that we will build and deploy with Docker and Kubernetes.
 The application consists of a web front end which will have a text input where you can enter login details.
-For all of these we will create Kubernetes Deployments and Pods.
+We will create Kubernetes Pods and Deployments in order to deploy our application.
 Then we will apply Horizontal Pod Scaling to the health application and finally work on Rolling Updates and Rollbacks.

-# Verify the environment and command line tools
+::page{title="Set-up : Cloning the git repository "}

 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.

 > **Note:** Please wait for some time for the terminal prompt to appear.